xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 :::warning

-- **Downtime**: The OVA can only be exported while the VM is off (except if you export a clone, but all blocks written after the clone won't be on the imported VM.
+- **Downtime**: The OVA can only be exported while the VM is off, except if you export a clone.
+However, all blocks written after the clone won't be on the imported VM.
 If you can sync after, it's fine!).
 This can take a while, and your VMs won't be reachable until it's fully exported AND imported on destination.
 - **Storage**: You need an intermediary storage where you can export then import the OVA file.
 If your VMs are small, it's OK.
 - **Manual process**: Even if it's simple to do, it can be cumbersome if you have a lot of VMs to migrate.
 :::